 A number of major organisations are responsible for India's artistic and cultural heritage, including the Archaeological Survey of India, the Indian National Trust for Art and Cultural Heritage.
 India has many hundreds of museums, the oldest of which is The Indian Museum Kolkata, founded in 1814.
 The National Museum and the National Gallery of Modern Art are both situated in New Delhi.
 There are major museums in Mumbai and Chennai, state museums throughout the country, site museums associated with the Archaeological Survey of India, and museums managed by trusts and foundations.
-The following is a sample list.
+The following are some examples:

 The Archaeological Survey of India